Evalle/DCA/README.md

 Web version can be found here: [DCA website](https://evalle.github.io/DCA/)

 ## Important Info

-Docker Trusted Registry (DTR) was renamed to Mirantis Secure Registry (MSR) - there are no changes regarding this in the Official Study Guide yet.
+- Docker Trusted Registry (DTR) was renamed to Mirantis Secure Registry (MSR) - there are no changes regarding this in the Official Study Guide yet.
+- Docker Enterprise/UCP was renamed to Mirantis Kubernetes Engine (MKE) - [announecement](https://www.mirantis.com/software/mirantis-kubernetes-engine/)

 ## Table of Contents